splunk/splunk-operator/docs/BiasLanguageMigration.md

 This will start a migration where we clone deployed ClusterMaster/LicenseMaster into a new independent ClusterManager/LicenseManager.
 Then we use a Rsync job to copy the data from Master to Manager.
 Next script updates originally deployed Statefulsets for all CRs that references the CM/LM.

 Once the migration is completed the operator will restart Indexer pods to update environment variables.
-While the Indexer and Search services should be available, it will take some time until RF/SF are reestablished.
+While the Indexer and Search services should be available, it will take some time until RF/SF are re-established.
 We recommend you do not apply any other changes until the Operator completes the restart of all Indexers and RF/SF are met.
 Once the entire environment is stable and validated, we recommend you to delete the CRs using the files created in the `to_remove_CRs` folder.

-**Important:** Do not interrupt the script execution once it starts because it might leave your deployment at a bad state if some operations are not fully completed.
+**Important:** Do not interrupt the script execution once it starts because it might leave your deployment in a bad state if some operations are not fully completed.

 ## Script Requirements